-Fiscal Year 2019: The Station's net position increased by \$1,075,917 from June 30, 2018 to June 30, 2019.
-Operating revenue increased by approximately \$558,000 while nonoperating revenue decreased by approximately \$39,000 for a net revenue increase of approximately \$520,000.
-Operating expenses decreased by approximately \$590,000.
-The increase in operating revenue was due to an increase in other revenue related to the WFSG Repack, and an increase in Production revenue.
-The decrease in operating expenses was primarily to due decreasing programming and broadcasting expenses from the prior year.
+Fiscal Year 2021: The Station's net position increased by \$805,125 from June 30, 2020 to June 30, 2021.
+Operating revenue increased by approximately \$910,000, and net nonoperating revenues (expenses) decreased by approximately \$28,000.
+Operating expenses decreased by approximately \$280,000.
+The increase in operating revenue was due to an increase in other grants from the Corporation for Public Broadcasting and appropriations from Florida State University, which was partially offset by decreased production revenue.
+The decrease in nonoperating revenue was related to decreasing capital grants and appropriations from the Florida Department of Education and the University.
+The decrease in operating expenses was due to decreased professional services costs, travel costs, and depreciation expenses across program services and supporting services.

-Fiscal Year 2018: The Station's net position decreased by \$36,196 from June 30, 2017 to June 30, 2018.
-Operating revenue decreased by approximately \$39,000 while nonoperating revenue increased by approximately \$53,000 for a net revenue increase of approximately \$14,000.
-The decrease in operating revenue was primarily due to a decrease in the indirect administrative support received from the University for administrative expenses, while nonoperating revenue increased due to appropriations from the University for capital assets.
+Fiscal Year 2020: The Station's net position decreased by \$52,010 from June 30, 2019 to June 30, 2020.
+Operating revenue increased by approximately \$900,000, and nonoperating revenue decreased by approximately \$30,000 for a net revenue decrease of approximately \$880,000.
+Operating expenses decreased by approximately \$286,000.
+The increase in operating revenue was due to a decline in other revenue related to the WFSG Repack, which was partially offset by increased community service grant revenue.
+The decrease in nonoperating revenue was related to decreasing capital grants and appropriations from the Florida Department of Education and the University.
+The increase in operating expenses was due to increased personnel costs across program services and supporting services.